Norway–Russia border: Control

 Each country has the responsibility for maintenance of its boundary markers and keeping the clear-cut zone.
 Most of the maintenance is undertaken during the summer.
 In August each year there is a common inspection of the entire border.
 The practical responsibility alternates between the two countries each year.
 It is carried out by three groups, each which cover a third of the border.
 Each group consists of two Norwegians and two Russians and the inspection takes two to three days.
 Afterwards there is a common debriefing.

 On the Norwegian side there are no physical hindrances on the border and it is permitted to move all the way to the border itself, except for Storskog, Skafferhullet, and some hydro power stations, where there are fences where roads reach the border.
 On the Russian side there is a fence located anywhere between 0 and 5 km from the border.
 Although not electrified, it has sensors which will notify the border controllers if touched.
 The fence stretches the entire distance between the Barents Sea and the Gulf of Finland and was built during the Cold War to keep in the population of the Soviet Union.
 It remains the only barbed-wire fence along a Russian border in Europe.
 Within lies the Border Security Zone which civilians are not permitted access to.
-Photography from one country into the other is only permitted if the pictures do not include military personnel and installations, that tripods are not used and not using longer than 200 mm lenses.
+Photography from one country into the other is only permitted if the pictures do not include military personnel and installations and if not using tripods or lenses longer than 200 mm.

-Norwegian border police issued an announcement in 2016 that it is forbidden to cross the border on land, water and in air, including at border markers (except with permission or at the border station), or to have contact with people across the border or throw things over the border.
+Norwegian border police issued an announcement in 2016 that it is forbidden to cross the border via land, water, and air, including at border markers (except with permission or at the border station), to have contact with people across the border or throw things over it.
 This is already written in the law.